 The UAE region had offices with 40-50 users in one location and a large amount of local caching required for design libraries, video files, and high-resolution image files.
 Pre-caching the data within nearby regional offices provided a 5-millisecond response time and a local data experience for users—a feature incredibly important to Four Communications IT staff.

 Jake Fraser loved the impact this had on daily data management and had this to say: “Users have a local experience from the first file access.
 Moving to an environment where Talon and HCI take away a layer of complexity, makes the management of VMs and files simple, and handles the complex back-end through caching and self-management is amazing.”

 Additionally, the FAST™ software transforms how users in the UAE deal with office recovery and backups.
 The in-country copy of local data ensures disaster recovery for a local office is instantaneous, as the nearby pre-cached data can be transferred to the affected office instantly.

-Four Communications united their distributed servers through Nutanix HCI software.
-Nutanix turned their distributed storage network into a series of clusters, each connected to one another.
+Four Communications united their distributed servers through HCI storage platforms and FAST™ Intelligent File Caching.
 Now Jake and his team could manage every server at the same time, instead of stretching their team thin.
-Nutanix’s HCI software handled deduplication, hot and cold tiering, read and write permissions, and continuously self-optimised, which massively cut down on the headaches for Jake and his team.
+The HCI platform handled deduplication, hot and cold tiering, read and write permissions, and continuously self-optimised, which massively cut down on the headaches for Jake and his team.